 Our experience has led us to the understanding that consumer response to sensory stimuli can be skewed by the novelty factor and cultural bias: consumers may initially enjoy a sensory stimulus when they experience it for the first few times, but after repeated exposure, their opinion may change.
 This is a critical factor, which is traditionally difficult to measure, in determining whether consumers will be back for repeat purchases of the product - quintessential to brand success.
 In this study, we applied our proprietary “addiction” model, part of our Gen-isys program suite to make predictions about which sensory stimuli will grow on consumers with use.

-Figure 1 shows the liking scores, as determined by our Gen-isys program.
+The figure below shows the liking scores, as determined by our Gen-isys program.
 Overall, Product E was the best liked, with a performance that was better than both Product A and Product B at the 5% significance level.
 While the neuroscience-based liking scores did show a modest positive correlation with explicit measures of liking, there was no statistically significant difference between the products when using explicit measures of liking.
 A similar pattern in neuroscience-based liking emerged when comparing the different moments of truth, although scores for the second moments of truth were generally lower across all products.

 In contrast to what might be usually observed in the fine fragrance and beauty care categories, overall liking scores when smelling fragranced products from this category tended to be slightly negative.
 Nevertheless, our “addiction” model indicated that there was a tendency for all of the products used in this study to be liked more as consumers grow accustomed to them.
 Again, at the overall level, consumers in China appeared harder to please with respondents there yielding significantly less favorable liking scores across all of the tested products.
-Product C, which stood out as being of quite a different character from the others, exhibited remarkable variability between countries with respect to liking – this may be a reflection of more seasoned consumers producing lower liking scores, owing to experience of a wider range of fragrances.
+Product C, which stood out as being of quite a different character from the others, exhibited remarkable variability between countries with respect to liking – this may be a reflection of more seasoned consumers producing lower liking scores, owing to the experience of a wider range of fragrances.